git4school/LAWG/README.md

 working directory is the root of the project.
 On _PyCharm_, you will be able to set the working directory in the _run configuration_.

-## ... generate the executable file
+## ... generate the executable file ...

-To generate a single file executable, you can use the following command :
+To generate a single file executable, you can use the following command:

 `pipenv run package`

 > To generate the executable, [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) uses the operating system it's running on.
 > This means that you can only generate a Windows executable file from Windows, etc.

+### ... with options

+During the generation of the executable, options can be set, as boolean constants in the _utils/constant.py_ file.
+The different options currently available are the following:

+- `NO_WATCHER` : No changes are automatically committed if set to `True`
+- `NO_SESSION_CLOSURE` : The working directory is not closed if set to `True`

+> All options are disabled (set to `False`) for the generation of executables available in the [releases](https://github.com/git4school/git4school-automation/releases).